 Another commonly ubiquitous local snack are potato chips – Tim’s Cascade Chips.
 The company started in Auburn, Washington, just south of Seattle, and today products are produced in Algona.
 Tim’s Cascade Chips are known for being thicker cut than your average potato chip and super crunchy.
 Under the Tim’s brand, you’ll spot many popular chip flavors from BBQ to sour cream and onion.
 Under the Hawaiian brand, owned by Tim’s, you’ll find some more interesting flavors, from Sweet and Spicy, to Sweet & Tangy Ginger, to the most commonly found in stores Sweet Maui Onion.
 Tim’s also makes Erin’s Popcorn.
 No matter which of these bagged treats you try, you’ll enjoy the fresh, crunchy goodness.

 While some of Seattle’s snacks show up in local stores, others have a central focal point of their availability.
 Top Pot Doughnuts is one of these.
-With a few locations around Seattle and soon in Tacoma as well, Top Pot is one of Seattle’s favorite sweet spots.
+With a few locations around Seattle and one in Tacoma, Top Pot is one of Seattle’s favorite sweet spots.
 Doughnuts are traditional versus creative, but are made by hand (hand forged as the company likes to say).
 They’re old fashioned and top-notch quality at the same time.
 Cafes are located throughout Seattle.

 Another classic Seattle treat are Cupcake Royale cupcakes.
 In fact, Cupcake Royale was the first cupcake bakery outside of NYC when the cupcake craze hit.
 It opened in 2003 with a belief in made-from-scratch cupcakes with real buttercream frosting.
 Flavors include traditional chocolate and vanilla, as well as creative flavors like tiramisu, chocolate and cream cheese frosting, lavender, lemon drop and others.
 These can always be found in the greatest variety at Cupcake Royale’s main location downtown, but you can also find them at Metropolitan Market, at Seahawks games, at KeyArena and via other shops and vendors around town.